 When to Signal While Driving

-When driving on UK roads, it is important to use the appropriate signals to let other road users know what you plan to do next.
-Signalling correctly gives other road users enough time to react and take action if necessary, and not signalling at the right time could result in a serious accident.
+When driving on UK roads, it is imperative to use the appropriate signals to let other road users know what you plan to do next.
+Signalling correctly gives other road users enough time to react and act if necessary.
+Not signalling at the right time could result in a serious accident.
 Therefore, knowing when to signal and when not to signal while driving is crucial.

-In this article, we will take a look at the different types of signals that drivers can use on UK roads, when they should and shouldn’t be used, and how they play a role in the driving test.
+In this article, we will look at the different types of signals drivers can use on UK roads.
+We will also look at when they should and shouldn’t be used, and how they play a role in the driving test.

 When behind the wheel, every road user you encounter, including drivers, cyclists, and pedestrians, will rely on your signals to understand your intentions.
-By signalling correctly, you keep yourself and everyone else on the road safe.
-There are several ways to signal your intentions on UK roads, which include:
+By signalling correctly, you keep yourself and everyone else safe.
+There are several ways to signal your intentions on UK roads, including:

 1. Indicators: These are the most common signals used by drivers to indicate when they plan to change direction or position on the road.
-They are one of the most important tools that drivers have at their disposal.
+They are one of the most critical tools for drivers.

 2. Brake Lights: When a driver uses their brake pedal, the red lights at the back of their vehicle light up to signal to other road users that they are slowing down.
 If a vehicle is following too closely, a driver can gently tap on the brake pedal to light up the brake lights (without significantly altering their speed) to tell the following driver to slow down and increase the space between the two vehicles.

-3. Road Position: A driver’s position on the road can be used to emphasise which direction they intend to take.
+3. Road Position: A driver’s position on the road can emphasise which direction they intend to take.
 For example, if a driver is turning onto a right-hand side road, they can position their car towards the right-hand side of their lane (as well as indicate).
-This informs other road users where they are headed and gives them space to move into position if they are turning the other way.
+This informs other road users of where they are headed and gives them space to move into position if they turn the other way.

-4. Hazard Lights: When a driver turns on their hazard lights, all of the indicators on their car will turn on and light up.
-Hazard lights should be used sparingly and only in specific situations, such as when the driver’s car has broken down, is obstructing traffic, or to warn other road users of a serious hazard up ahead.
+4. Hazard Lights: When a driver turns on their hazard lights, all car indicators turn on and light up.
+Hazard lights should be used sparingly and in specific situations.
+For example, when the driver’s car breaks down, obstructs traffic, or warns other road users of a serious hazard up ahead.

 5. Horn: The horn should only be used while driving to warn other road users that a driver is there.
 It should not be used when a car is stationary, or in a built-up area between 11 pm and 7 am.

 6. Headlights: The Highway Code states that drivers should only flash their headlights to warn other road users of their presence.
-Therefore, using headlights as a way of telling other drivers to go ahead can be dangerous, as it is not always clear if the way ahead is safe.
-Flashing headlights is a useful alternative to using the horn in situations where using the horn is discouraged.
+Therefore, using headlights to tell other drivers to go ahead can be dangerous, as it is not always clear if the way ahead is safe.
+Flashing headlights is a useful alternative to blowing the horn in situations where it is discouraged.

 When a driver intends to change direction or position on the road, it is crucial to use the correct procedure: the MSM (Mirror-Signal-Manoeuvre) routine.

 For example, if a driver intends to turn left at the end of a junction, they need to check their mirrors to assess the position of traffic behind them.
-Is the driver behind too close?
-Are there any cyclists nearby?
+Do you think the driver behind you is too close?
+Are cyclists nearby?
 Once a driver is sure of the situation, they need to indicate to warn other road users that they intend to change direction.
 They must then manoeuvre their vehicle while checking their mirrors again.

 When to signal